 In 2017, more than 47,000 other Americans died from opioid overdoses, and in 2018, roughly 130 people die each day from the same cause.
 While these numbers have lessened since 2016 broke records, they are continuing to remain steady despite several efforts to help reduce opioid-related deaths.

 When the brain is “rewarded”, it naturally wants to be rewarded again.
-So, when someone abuses an opioid, even if just once, it can kickstart the brain into craving more opioids.
-This is one of many reasons why when prescribed a painkiller like Percocet or Vicodin, doctors, nurses, and other professionals with prescribing abilities usually only prescribe a supply of pills for just a few days.
-Even using opioids responsibly can cause the brain to continually crave their presence.
+So, when someone abuses an opioid, it can kickstart the brain into craving more opioids.
 Therefore, when opioids are continually abused, the brain keeps craving them as its overall functionality starts to become altered.
 This is exemplified through the negative behaviors and actions that users participate in.

-The need for professional opioid addiction treatment has never been more necessary than it is now.
-Those who are addicted to opioids can benefit most from medication-assisted treatment (MAT), which combines medication and therapy into one cohesive plan.
+The need for professional treatment has never been more necessary than it is now.
+Those who are addicted to opioids can benefit most from our medication-assisted treatment in Lexington, which combines medication and therapy into one cohesive plan.

 Medication-Assisted Treatment for Opioid Addiction